wendahere/JAWS/path/to/Sean.md

  to see the [datasheet](http://www.haoyuelectronics.com/Attachment/TP4056-modules/TP4056.pdf) and youtube videos about it and I realised a couple of things:

 1. The TP4056 module only supports one cell or parallel charging and if I were to use two batteries I would need to have two modules
-2. if you were to charge multiple batteries in parallel, the voltages of the batteries must be **almost identical** as batteries have different charging capacities so while a
+2. if you were to charge multiple batteries in parallel, the voltages of the batteries must be **almost identical** as batteries have different charging capacities so while one battery may be full, the other battery in parallel may be still charging.
+This causes overcharging in that one battery thus making

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ4MDA5NzA0NiwtNjUwMTEyNTE5LDEwOT
+eyJoaXN0b3J5IjpbLTE4Nzc2Mjg3NDUsLTY1MDExMjUxOSwxMD
-YwNDM1NjMsMTExNDY4MTk4OCw2MzA1MDg3OTMsLTU0MjExMDg5
+k2MDQzNTYzLDExMTQ2ODE5ODgsNjMwNTA4NzkzLC01NDIxMTA4
-OCwyMTIzNDY5OCwxOTQyMTM0MTQyLDE5MDQ1MjI3NTcsMTgwND
+OTgsMjEyMzQ2OTgsMTk0MjEzNDE0MiwxOTA0NTIyNzU3LDE4MD
-U0OTcwMiwtMTczMjAxMDI2NCw5MTI4NjczNjIsLTU4NjYzODUz
+Q1NDk3MDIsLTE3MzIwMTAyNjQsOTEyODY3MzYyLC01ODY2Mzg1
-NywxMzM2MzM4MzI0LDE2MjQzNDc0NTAsMTk5MTk4NTc4NiwtMz
+MzcsMTMzNjMzODMyNCwxNjI0MzQ3NDUwLDE5OTE5ODU3ODYsLT
-M1MDY0NDE1LC05NDkzODUyNzcsODY5NjEyMjM5LDYwNTk5OTky
+MzNTA2NDQxNSwtOTQ5Mzg1Mjc3LDg2OTYxMjIzOSw2MDU5OTk5
-Nl19
+MjZdfQ==
 -->